 Spring Prior to APR Self-Study Submission

-As academic units prepare for their Academic Program Review (APR) in the upcoming academic year, assessment specialists in the Office of Instruction & Assessment (OIA) host a workshop to address the Student Learning Outcomes Assessment requirements and reporting in the Taskstream Accountability Management System (AMS).
+As academic units prepare for their Academic Program Review (APR) in the upcoming academic year, assessment specialists in the Office of Instruction & Assessment (OIA) will reach out to the units to address the Student Learning Outcomes Assessment requirements and reporting in Taskstream.

 During the Academic Year in which the Self-Study is Submitted

-- The learning outcomes assessment information reported in the AMS is included in the APR Self-Study Report, as an appendix.
+- The learning outcomes assessment information reported in Taskstream is included in the APR Self-Study Report, as an appendix.
 Summaries of the assessment process in the undergraduate and graduate programs are included in the body of the Self-Study Report.
 (See the APR Manual.)